ChenXie-astro/jwstIFURDI/README.md

 Note

-Run RDI and extract target spectrum
+Run RDI and extract the target spectrum
 -----------------------------------
 Info